Commonwealth Railways CL class: Private ownership

-In November 1997, the CL class were sold to Aurizon with Australian National's remaining freight operations.
-With the splitting up of the Australian Railroad Group in June 2006, 6 Locomotives Aurizon (CLF5, CLF6 & CLP8, CLP14, CLP16 and CLP17.
-The units operated out of Adelaide see regular work on Intermodal, Grain and other Bulk services, an overhaul program commenced in 2020 with CLP8, CLP14 and CLP16 receiving rust repairs, repaints and CCO's.
+In November 1997, the CL class were sold to Australian Southern Railroad (later Australian Railroad Group) with Australian National's remaining freight operations.
+With the splitting up of the Australian Railroad Group in June 2006, the CL class was split between Genesee & Wyoming Australia (later One Rail Australia) and QR National (later Aurizon).
+The Genesee & Wyoming Australia fleet mostly continued in service, with some stored for periods of time due to fleet requirements and loco failures, whereas the Aurizon fleet were all stored by 2013 and mostly sold to Apex International.
+Most of the Aurizon fleet was moved to NSW for storage in 2013, while CLF7 remained at North Dynon as it was in poor condition, and was later scrapped in 2016.

 In mid-2017, a fund-raising campaign was started with the aim of purchasing CLP10 from Apex International and restoring it externally to its as-built condition as CL17.
 On 21 June 2018, it was announced that the campaign had been successful in raising the $150,000 required to purchase the locomotive for preservation.

 In mid-2019, it was revealed that Southern Shorthaul Railroad (SSR) had purchased 4 locomotives from the Apex group.
 These included CLF1, CLF3, CLF4, CLP9 & CLP12, with 2204 (ex NSWGR 422 class locomotive 42216) also included in the sale.
 The locomotives were transferred from Goulburn to Cootamundra for reactivation, and they re-entered service between 2020 and 2023.

 The remaining Apex group CLs were purchased by RailPower.
-These included CLF2, CLP11, & CLP13.
-The only CLFs, CLF2 were reactivated in 2020.
-As of 2024, CLP11 and CLP13 were still being worked on to return to service.
+These included CLF2, CLF4, CLP11, & CLP13.
+The CLFs were reactivated in 2020, CLP13 was reactivated in 2024, and CLP11 is yet to return to service.

 On 8 March 2023, CLF1 and CLF4 were involved in a level crossing accident at Rockview, New South Wales.
 CLF1 was taken to SSR's workshops in Bendigo, Victoria and CLF4 was taken to MainTrain in Auburn, NSW.
 CLF1 was deemed economically irreparable, and is currently awaiting scrapping.
-As of 2024, CLF4 is still undergoing repairs at MainTrain.
+As of 2026, CLF4 is still undergoing repairs at MainTrain.

+The Genesee & Wyoming Australia CLs remained part of the company during its rebrand to One Rail Australia (ORA) in 2020, and an overhaul program commenced in the same year with CLP8, CLP14 and CLP16 receiving rust repairs, repaints and CCO's during this time.
+The CLs were included in Aurizon's purchase of ORA in 2022, and overhauls continued into the mid-2020s, with CLP17 becoming the first CL to appear in full Aurizon livery when released from repaint in 2025.